rtCamp/Frappe-Manager/docs/guides/fmx.md

 ### `fmx restart` — restart services

 This is the most-used `fmx` command.
-It stops and then starts the targeted services in parallel.
+It stops and then starts the targeted services in parallel. **Draining is the default**: workers stop picking up new jobs, fmx waits for in-flight jobs to finish (indefinitely, unless `--drain-workers-timeout` is set; stale idle workers are skipped after 15 s), then restarts.

-=== "Fast (dev)"
+=== "Safe (default)"

     ```bash
     fmx restart
     ```

-    Workers are killed via SIGUSR1 (RQ's warm-shutdown signal).
-Any in-flight job may be interrupted.
-Fine for development where speed matters.
+    Workers stop picking up new jobs, fmx waits for all current jobs to finish, then restarts.
+No job is lost.

-=== "Safe (production)"
+=== "Fast (dev)"

     ```bash
-    fmx restart --drain-workers
+    fmx restart --no-drain-workers
     ```

-    Workers stop picking up new jobs, fmx waits for all current jobs to finish, then restarts.
-No job is lost.
+    Skips the drain: workers are killed via SIGUSR1 (RQ's warm-shutdown signal).
+Any in-flight job may be interrupted.
+Fine for development where speed matters.

 === "With DB migration"

     ```bash
-    fmx restart --drain-workers --migrate
+    fmx restart --migrate
     ```

     The safest production deploy sequence:

     1. Suspend workers — they stop accepting new jobs
     2. Wait for in-flight jobs to finish
-    3. Run `bench migrate --skip-failing`
+    3. Run `bench migrate` (override with `--migrate-command`)
     4. Restart all services

     Aborts cleanly if the migration fails.